bleetube/dojo_exporter/README.md

 pip install --upgrade pip
 pip install --editable .
 source .env
-python -m <TBD>
+python src/dojo_exporter/dojo_collector.py
 ```

 ## Roadmap

-- ~~MVP~~
+- Include tests
 - Change `print()` messages into sensible logging with configuration debug levels.
 - Review Dojo `/admin/dmt/status/status.js` to possibly discover more metrics.
 - Dockerfile

-## Security Trade-Offs
+## Security

-A small number of dependencies are used which still causes nominal exposure to [supply chain](https://cloud.google.com/software-supply-chain-security/docs/attack-vectors) attacks.
+This goes without saying for most cases: A number of necessray dependencies are used which causes nominal exposure to [supply chain](https://cloud.google.com/software-supply-chain-security/docs/attack-vectors) attacks.
 The risk would be that the Dojo apikey is leaked, which could compromise user privacy.
 There should be no risk of losing funds as private keys are never transmitted to the dojo.
 You should never run this software on a machine with a hot wallet.